HYCJX/Java_TicTacToe_Minimax/README.md

 # Java_TicTacToe_Minimax
 This is the Java implementation of Tic Tac Toe.<br />
-It includes an artificial intelligence implemented with minimax algorithm.
+It includes a command-line interface and an artificial intelligence implemented with minimax algorithm.